 States Rights vs. Feds

-Although such cases have been few and far between, as more states legalize marijuana, it could be a very interesting circumstance.
+Although such cases have been few, as more states legalize marijuana, it could be a very interesting circumstance.
 You could have a state saying yes, you have to pay, and the feds saying no. Although the supremacy clause of the Constitution may suggest the federal government would have precedence, it could be seen as a states’ rights issue too.

 The Drug-Free Workplace